alexandrabaturina/Sentiment-Classifier/README.md

 * **positive_words.txt**: file containing a list of words that express positive sentiment.
 * **negative_words.txt**: file containing a list of words that express negative sentiment.

-To run **Sentiment Classifier**, the following folder structure should be created.
+The following folder structure should be created.
 ```sh
 files/
     negative_words.txt